Courses for Fall 2012

 Korean

 Begins with an introduction to the Korean writing system (Hangul) and focuses on building communicative competence in modern Korean in the four language modalities (listening, speaking, reading, writing).
 Provides a foundation for later work in spoken and written Korean.
-Six classroom hours per week.
+Five classroom hours per week.
 No prerequisite.
 Enrollment limited to 18.
 This is the first half of a year-long course whose first semester grade is normally a temporary one.
 Neither semester may be elected independently without special written permission.
 The final grade submitted at the end of the course work in KREA 0200 covers the entire year and is recorded as the final grade for both semesters.KREA 0100 S01

 - Primary Instructor